-In general, the structure dynamism assumes a change in some parameters of the system – temperature, pressure, speed, degree of mobility etc. In the simplest case, the system dynamisation at the expense of increasing the mobility of its components can be mentioned.
-Dynamisation enables to make the system controllable and adapted to changing operating conditions.
-It is possible to adjust the system components to the optimal mode of operation, to more precisely adjust its parameters to the changing requirements of the environment.
+In the general case, dynamicity implies a change in some parameters of a system – temperature, pressure, speed, motion freedom, etc. In the simplest case, we may speak of dynamizing a system by increasing the mobility of its components.
+Dynamization makes a system controllable or adaptable to changes in operation conditions.
+It becomes possible to adjust system’s components to the optimal operation mode, to match more accurately its parameters with the changing requirements imposed by the environment.

-To ensure the mobility of system parts, it is necessary to have resources for this, i.e. if a system consists of one object, it can be dynamised only by changing a parameter characterising the operation of the object as a whole.
+To ensure the mobility of a system’s parts, it is necessary to have resources, i.e., if a system consists of one component, this one can only be dynamized by changing some parameter characterizing the operation of the entire component.

-Additional dynamisation possibilities arise when the system has several objects and their mobility relative to each other can be ensured.
-Introduction of such resources into the system should be ensured by performing the actions illustrated by lines 2.5.1 to 2.5.7.
-Thus, the system dynamisation, along the operational management provision, is the most important action in the hierarchy of transformations which directly prepares complete alignment of all parts of the system among themselves and the system itself with the environment.
+Additional dynamization possibilities appear when a system has several objects and it is possible to provide their mobility relative to each other.
+Introduction of such resources into the system must be provided by performing actions illustrated by patterns 3.1.1 – 3.1.7.
+Thus, system dynamization, along with the provision of operational control, is the most important action in the hierarchy of transformations; it is directly responsible for the preparation of full coordination of all system’s parts with each other and the system itself with the environment.

-transition to a system flexible in one direction,
+transition to a system that is movable in one direction,

-Increase in the freedom of the system components,
+increasing the degrees of freedom of the system’s components,

 transition to a system having separated parts.

 To specify the performance of each transition, a designer must constantly collect information about different types of couplings.
 For example, for the “flexible coupling” transformation type, they may be couplings having both different degrees of flexibility and different degrees of freedom.